zqyoiv/Dali-Render-WebApp/documentation/timestamp-autocleanup.md

 ## Testing

-### Test Auto-Cleanup
+### Test Auto-Initialize

-1. Add objects to the garden
+1. Add 7+ objects to the garden
 2. Wait 5 minutes without any activity
-3. Check console logs for auto-cleanup messages
+3. Check console logs for auto-initialization messages
-4. Verify half of the objects were removed
+4. Verify garden was reset to 6 default objects

 ### Test Manual Cleanup